-For example, maybe you start noticing that you get anxious not because the people you like or love don’t include a heart emoji in their texts, but because leaving out those emojis makes you relive the same feelings of abandonment you felt in childhood.
+For example, maybe you start noticing that you get anxious not because the people you fancy don’t include a heart emoji in their texts, but because leaving out those emojis makes you relive the same feelings of abandonment you felt in childhood.

 Or maybe you started noticing that your constant gift-giving is not a result of your generosity but your sick desire of needing other people’s validation.
 Maybe you even become aware of why you need that validation in the first place.
 Worthiness issues?
 Low self-esteem?
 Shitty values?
 Who knows…

-2. Your Motives For Wanting To Go Back To Your Ex Are (Probably) Fucked Up
+2. Your Motives For Wanting To Go Back To Your Ex Are Probably Dumb As Fuck

 … So they stay stuck — forever chained to their ex, forever locked in the past.